Gmon20/gmon20.github.io/about.md

 Gloria also has experience working with programming languages such as Java and C++, and is currently learning about Artificial Intelligence and UI Design at OU.

-If you would like to contact Glori, please use the email listed...somewhere
+If you would like to contact Gloria, please use the email listed...somewhere